Middletown High School North

-Middletown High School North, home of the Lions, is a four-year comprehensive public high school located in Middletown Township, in Monmouth County, New Jersey, United States, serving students in ninth through twelfth grades as one of the two secondary schools of the Middletown Township Public School District.
+Middletown High School North, home of the Lions, is a four-year comprehensive public high school located in Middletown Township, in Monmouth County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as one of the two secondary schools of the Middletown Township Public School District.
 Other students from Middletown Township attend Middletown High School South.
 The school also houses a 750-seat theater.
 Approximately 90% of North students attend college after graduation.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1936.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1936; the school's accreditation expires in July 2025.

-As of the 2021–22 school year, the school had an enrollment of 1,399 students and 104.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
-There were 176 students (12.6% of enrollment) eligible for free lunch and 55 (3.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,322 students and 102.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
+There were 175 students (13.2% of enrollment) eligible for free lunch and 56 (4.2% of students) eligible for reduced-cost lunch.

 History

-Originally known as Leonardo High School, since 1966 Middletown High School North was known as Middletown Township High School until the year 1976 when Middletown South opened.
-The town became so over populated the high school had to be split into two, the north and south side, making the fated rivals of Middletown North and South.
+Originally known as Leonardo High School, starting in 1966 Middletown High School North was known as Middletown Township High School until the year 1976 when Middletown South opened to address overcrowding.